0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Commissioning & BUS

-Rigorous commissioning to verify designed performance, full MCS paperwork, and BUS grant submission.
+Rigorous commissioning to verify designed performance, full install paperwork, and BUS grant submission.

 Local context